 \section{The precise construction and the main result}

-\begin{remark} We will not be concerned with floor signs, divisibility, and so on.
+\begin{remark} Logarithms throughout the paper are to base $e$.
+We will not be concerned with floor signs, divisibility, and so on.
 Also, we will tacitly assume that $n$ is sufficiently large whenever this is needed.
 Moreover, throughout the rest of the paper, it is to be understood that $s\geq 3$ and that $s+2\leq t\leq 2s-1$.
 Recall that a pair $(s,t)$ is regular if $s\geq 11$ and $s+3\leq t\leq 2s-4$ or if $(s,t)\in\{(10,14),(10,15)\}$, and otherwise it is exceptional. \end{remark}

 Let